danielballan/personal-blog/content/posts/2020-03-07-reader-protocol.md

 or metadata conventions.
 (HDF5 is a common example.)
 For this, nested dispatch may be the right idea: after the initial dispatch based on MIME type, the reader registered for that MIME type may inspect the file further and do a second layer of dispatch based on its contents/layout.
+For example, a general `HDF5Reader` registered for the `'application/x-hdf'` MIME type may distinguish the file based on its content and then dispatch to a `NetCDFReader` or a `NeXuSTomographyReader`.
+Automatic inference would be possible is some cases, while in others guidance from the user would be required.

+There may be no globally "correct" approach for this kind of dispatch, but there need not be.
 Just as libraries can declare Readers without adopting a new dependency, libraries can separately experiment with file type detection and/or dispatch in ways that make sense for their respective user communities.

 ## Support a variety of data structures